 The French call this sauce a Béchamel.
 Yep, a fancy word for cheese sauce.
 The biggest issue when thickening sauces with flour is they can taste kind of paste-like.
 A simple fix solves that problem.

-- Start with melted butter then add a little flour to it.
+- Start with melted butter then add a little flour to it. (the roux)

 - Cook the flour for several minutes to get the flour taste to turn into a rich, earthy taste without any powdery/paste sensation lingering.